VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_1_The_Basics/chapter_2_variables_and_basic_types/notes.md

 >> 4) reference to const - reference which is binded to const object, const is low level and integral part to the type

 ## auto
+- deduces the type from the initialiser, int i, &r = i;
+    auto n = r  //  the type of n is int, as r is an alias for the i, so when we use reference as initialiser, the type of the object it refers is the type of the variable.

     const string s = "keep out";
     for( auto &ch : s ){ /* */ }
-    //  auto deduces the type of ch as 'const char', top level const is kept in reference initialisation
+    //  auto deduces the type of ch as 'const char', as reference to object which is const is low-level so the reference is binded to const char